 3. Men's underwear sales

-This one is a little weird, but former Federal Reserve Board Chairman Alan Greenspan is among the believers: People who don't have enough money make sacrifices, so men tend to sacrifice new pairs of underwear when the economy is bad.
+Yes, this one sounds very strange, but former Federal Reserve Board Chairman Alan Greenspan is among the believers.
+Here's how it goes: People who don't have enough money make sacrifices, so men tend to sacrifice shopping for underwear when the economy is bad.

 This proved true back in 2009, when the U.S. economy was suffering through the Great Recession.
 Sales of men's underwear declined slightly.

 Since "going commando" wasn't a fashion trend at the time, observers assumed men were wearing their old boxers longer, and cutting costs in the least visible way possible.

 4. Rabid petnapping

 Traditionally, times of economic crisis have tended to coincide with increased criminal activity.
 Today, online scams have made this more difficult to measure — but one thing is sure: During the mid-2000s recession, there was a spike in the number of dognappings!